- August 17, 2020

 The price pattern of higher highs and higher lows is breaking down and suggests that the uptrend is coming to an end and we could see a reversal in price.
 When a trend ends it will inevitably be followed by either a sideways price consolidation or by a trend reversal.

-The neckline of the pattern represents a level of support to a downward move in price.
+The neckline of the pattern represents a level of support for a downward move in price.
 Think of it as a support level formed by the double bottom inside the head and shoulders formation.
 Once this support level is broken to the downside it becomes resistance for the downtrend and you will often see price retrace to the neckline before resuming the downtrend.

 You want to watch price action at the neckline to see if there will be a failure with this pattern.